 Japanese Pickled Cucumber Recipe using Shio Koji

-“Shio Koji (塩麹)” is a lumpy seasoning made by fermenting and aging the mixture of malted rice and salt.
+As you may know, Shio Koji (塩麹) is a lumpy seasoning paste made by fermenting and aging a mixture of malted rice and salt.

 Pickled Cucumber Recipe using Shio Koji

-For this recipe, all you need to prepare are 2 fresh raw whole Japanese cucumbers and 2 tablespoons of Shio Koji.
+For this recipe, all you need are two fresh cucumbers and two tablespoons of Shio Koji.

-|First, cut the cucumbers into moderate-sized pieces.
+|First, cut the cucumbers into moderate sizes.
 Then, put the pieces and Shio Koji paste together in a zip lock bag.

 |Rub the paste over the entire surface of the cucumbers.
 Then, force air out of the bag and close it.

-|Place the zip lock bag in the refrigerator and let it rest for one day
+|Place the zip lock bag into the refrigerator and let it rest for one day.

-|After that, rinse Shio Koji from cucumbers|
+|After that, rinse the Shio Koji from the cucumbers.

 |Cut the cucumbers into about 1 cm wide slices.